 If you need to manage your side hustle income, here’s what to do.

-- Automate as much as you can with a system like Freshbooks
+- Automate as much as you can with a system that works for you

 - Use one credit card for all of your side hustle expenses

-- Keep meticulous records of what you spent on your side hustle (again, Freshbooks is super helpful for that)
+- Keep meticulous records of what you spent on your side hustle (aka, business expenses)

 - Save for taxes